siyuanwu99/DSEC/README.md

 ## Discussion

 1. Suffering from limited computational resources, the network is trained on relatively small amount of data.
 The total number of images in the training set is 900.
 This is one of the main reason why our model underforms their original model.
+2. One way to boost the training process is to convert all the ground truth disparity data to log depth data in advance, and store it locally.
+Instead of converting the disparity data during training and validation, using the pre-computed log depth data directly can save computations.